Advice for private rented tenants

 Rent arrears

-If money is very short, there are a few costs that you must make certain that you meet – like your housing costs.
+If money is very short, there are a few costs that you must make certain that you meet, like your housing costs.
 If you're evicted from your home for rent arrears and cannot get a good landlord reference, it can be very difficult to find somewhere else to live.

-The first thing you should do is to complete a budget sheet, so that you know where your money is going.
+The first thing you should do is complete a budget sheet, so that you know where your money is going.
 You may be able to make some adjustments to non-essential outgoings.
-You can use your budget in later negotiations with your landlord, if necessary.
-You can find useful budget sheets on the National Debt line website.
+You can find a budget calculator on the Money Helper website.
+The Citizens Advice will be able to help you with budgeting advice if you need help.

 Finding additional income